boomix/BoomPanel/README.md

 Help is appreciated in any way, but most appreciated in the [Discord](https://discord.gg/6x3xBjx) or through [translating](https://poeditor.com/join/project/2ND2NCRiK7).
 Other ways that are super helpful are: **pull requests** and **issues** on the GitHub.

+If there is a bug that needs immediate attention, or you think that we are ignoring you (we probably do not, we are sometimes really lazy in answering people), shoot me a Discord direct message at indietyp#5629 or write me an email at me@indietyp.com.
+A detailed description, logs and screenshots are very appreciated.
+We will work something out.<sup>TM</sup>

 ***

 ## Installation Guide